-When it comes to workplace diversity and measuring business performance there is no one right way to do this.
-According to a systematic review, equality and diversity need to be “embedded in the business strategy, not treated as an ad-hoc addition”.
-As with all universal design thinking – it has to be thought of from the outset and then thought about throughout the design process, whether it is a building, a service or a business policy and strategy.
+Consistent with all universal design thinking – it has to be thought of from the outset.
+Then thought about throughout the design process, whether it is a building, a service or a business policy and strategy.
 The research was commissioned by the Design Council.
 The findings make for interesting reading because they discuss the benefits as well as some of the drawbacks that need managing along the way.
 There are several references to original research included in the article.

 “Designers don’t speak of limitations, instead they tend to focus on possibilities.
 The emergence of ’inclusivity’ in design supports the conviction that where there is a ’deficit’, we will present a solution.
 “Where there is ignorance, we will strive for enlightenment.
 Where there is a roadblock, we will create a pathway”.